qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 This option allows you to create a snapshot in PNG format from the current view.
-This comes in handy when you have many projects and want to generate snapshots from your data, or when you need regularly to create snapshots of the same project with updated data.
+This comes in handy when you have many projects and want to generate snapshots from your data, or when you need to create snapshots of the same project with updated data.

 Currently, it generates a PNG file with 800x600 pixels.
 The size can be adjusted